stefanwalther/sense-go/README.md

 # sense-go

-> Library to easily handle deployment & packaging of Qlik Sense Visualization Extensions.
+> Library to easily handle validation, deployment, packaging and testing of Qlik Sense Visualization Extensions.

 **Note: This library is in development and not ready to use, yet**